l3uddz/cloudplow/README.md

 This is the heart of the configuration, most of the config references this section one way or another (e.g. hidden path references).

-You can specify more than remote here.
+You can specify more than one remote here.

 ```